PhirePhly/fcix/www/faq.md

 ### Are you trying to compete with other Internet Exchanges in the Bay Area?

+No.

-No. If you're looking to join a local IX with a valuable mix of members, we strongly encourage you to join [SFMIX](https://sfmix.org/).
+God no. If you're looking to join a local IX with a valuable mix of members, we strongly encourage you to join [SFMIX](https://sfmix.org/).
 We're just a group of network engineers saving some money on Ethernet cables.

 ### Can I join FCIX?